Is Traditional Publishing Dead?

 From book design to marketing and distribution, if your book is good enough, they know how to put it in the best position for success.

-It does happen, but frequently, when it does, it’s when a traditional publisher takes notice and latches on to it, taking it to the next level.
+It does happen, but frequently, when it does, it’s when a traditional publisher takes notice of your work and latches on to it, taking it to the next level.